About Us | Victory Colours Down to Earth Paints

-We are a family business who have been in the Manufacturing and Decorating Industry for many years.
-Although we have always been environmentally aware, it wasn’t until we started to have our families that we became more mindful of the environmental damage being done to our planet and it’s population.
-When we bought these small people into the world we began to increasingly notice all the ‘nasties’ in that existed in everything, from foods, packaging, carpets, vehicles… the list goes on.
-We realised that although we cannot directly change the other things, except to avoid them or to lobby against them… However, we could actually do something to reduce the environmental impact of our product range.
+Victory Colours is an independent family business which has been in the Manufacturing and Decorating Industry for many years.
+It was not until we started to have our families that we became increasingly mindful of the environmental damage being done to our planet.
+When we brought these small people into the world we began to notice all the ‘nasties’ in that existed in everything, from foods, packaging, carpets, vehicles… the list goes on.
+We realised that although we cannot directly change the other things, except to avoid them or to lobby against them, we could actually do something to reduce the environmental impact of our own product range.

-Our paint is safe as possible for humans, animals, with low odour and minimal contributions to the atmosphere, whilst still having great opacity and durability in a range of beautiful up-to-date palette of colours.
+Our paint is safe as possible for humans, and animals, it has exceptionally low odour, and creates minimal contributions to the atmosphere, whilst still having great coverage and durability in a range of beautiful up-to-date colours.

 So then what are VOCs?
 Its the term that everyone is talking about but nobody really seems to know what it means.
 In simple terms VOCs are Volatile Organic Compounds which are materials which evaporate readily from many common sources such as exhaust fumes, cleaning products, and within the Coatings Industry paints, stains, thinners and brush cleaners.
 When in sunlight or direct heat, such as radiators, VOCs can ‘react with nitrogen oxides to create ground level ozone and photochemical smogs’ (http://www.coatings.org.uk).
 This process can contribute to atmospheric pollution, so as you can imagine products containing VOCs are not the ideal to be breathing in on a daily basis.